jooapa/klinoff-lang/README.md

 ### Printing
 Printing is used to print text to the console.
 Printing can be done by using the `oink` keyword.
-The future is here so that the oink function will always remove letter `§` from the output.

 ```bash
 oink "Hello World!"